firstdraft/guides/setting-up-your-cloud9-workspace.md

 ## Set your workspace to be Private

-Some of the projects you'll be working on, such as the midterm, need to be hidden from other students.
-Cloud9 gives all users a free private workspace, so we can use this feature to wall off our projects from the public.
+We're going to have some sensitive information, such as email passwords and API credentials, in our code.
+In order to protect them, we need to switch our workspaces to be Private.
+Fortunately Cloud9 gives all users one private workspace for free.

-First go to your Cloud9 dashboard, which should look something like https://c9.io/[YOUR USERNAME]

-Then click on the name of the workspace you just cloned from the last part of this guide.
-This should take you to an overview page of your workspace.
+First go to your [Cloud9 dashboard](https://c9.io).
+Then click on **the name** of the workspace you just cloned from the last part of this guide (_not_ the open button):

 ![](/assets/cloud9-workspace-settings.png)

-Then, click on the gear icon to access your workspace settings.
+This should take you to an overview of your workspace.
+Then, click on the gear icon to access your workspace settings:

 ![](/assets/cloud9-workspace-settings-gear.png)